By: Edmund Lau, CFA

 - You do not want to refinance your Federal student loans!
 If you have private student loans then you’ll want to check out our student loan refinance guide BUT ONLY FOR THOSE LOANS.

 It is important to make sure you know the nuances of public service loan forgiveness.
 They will help you maximize the benefits while reducing the risk.
+If you find yourself in a student loan crisis, PSLF may be a good way to go but remember, it will take 10 years.

 Have more questions about your money, be sure to check out the FitBUX blog page about money.